Zuehlke/software-engineering-corner/drafts/introducing-pair-programming-to-a-skeptical-team.md

 Once you feel comfortable, you can reconvene and continue working as a pair.

 Of course, there are many more challenges, such as different skill levels, power dynamics, and poor tooling.
-To tackle these challenges, I recommend reading [Martin Fowler's blog post - On Pairing](https://martinfowler.com/articles/on-pair-programming.html#Challenges).
+To tackle these challenges, I recommend reading [Martin Fowler's blog post - On Pair Programming](https://martinfowler.com/articles/on-pair-programming.html#Challenges).

 With all the best intentions, I couldn't convince the whole team of the benefits of pair programming, and that's fine, too.
 Whatever you do, don't force colleagues to participate.